phpredis/phpredis/README.markdown

 ### hGet
 -----
-Gets a value from the hash stored at key.
+_**Description**_: Gets a value from the hash stored at key.
 If the hash table doesn't exist, or the key doesn't exist, `FALSE` is returned.
 ##### *Parameters*
 *key*
 *hashKey*